Pediatric Clinic, East Africa

 home page

-The idea behind modular configuration is to define a spatial solution which would be able to grow and adapt according to the changing needs; or according to varied conditions at different locations.
-Notionally, if more and more modules were to be added, the clinic facilities could grow infinitely but always confined to the circular matrix, defined by three differently sized courtyards.
+The idea behind modular configuration is to define a spatial solution which would be able to grow and adapt according to the changing need; or according to varied conditions at different locations.
+Notionally, if more and more modules were to be added, the clinic facilities could grow infinitely but always confined the circular matrix, defined by three differently sized courtyards.

 Use the green slider to reverse the growth sequence.